This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 HISTORY OF PEARLING

-Bahrain's unique waterscape, featuring freshwater wells and shallow beds, provided the perfect environment for pearls to flourish.
-To this day, our pearls have adorned the crowns of kings and queens, traveled across borders, and been cherished by those who appreciate their natural beauty
+Bahrain's unique waterscape, where freshwater springs meet shallow seabeds provide ideal conditions for exceptional pearls.
+Revered for their quality, to this day, our pearls have adorned the crowns of kings and queens, traveled across borders and been cherished by those who appreciate their natural beauty.

 Pearling LAWS in Bahrain